From Suds to Sparkles- Keeping Your Shower Door Clean

 Stores offer many cleaners, yet some remedies can be made at home.
 If you are having trouble with water spots, try mixing 1 cup of vinegar, ½ cup of baking soda, and 1 cup of ammonia into 1½ gallons of hot water.
 Be sure to don rubber gloves and open a window for ventilation while applying this mixture to your shower with a sponge.
 Weekly scrub away soap scum, and rinse your shower with hot water.

 Using a daily shower cleaning product can significantly reduce the amount of time you will spend scrubbing your door, although it is best to start with a clean shower before beginning to use the product.
 The shower will still need a good, thorough cleaning every once in awhile, depending on the cleaner you have chosen.
 You may also need to try different products to discover which works best for you, as some online testers experienced a slight buildup of cleaning solution with the daily cleaners, requiring more cleaning in the end.
+Glass Shower Direct provides the most durable glass door products.

 If you encounter a shower door that has heavy buildup, tackling the project when the shower is dry will help get the majority of the scum off.
 Take a hard-bristled brush (one that’s plastic, not metal, so that the glass is not damaged) and scrub the sediment away.
 Then proceed with cleaning the shower with your chosen method weekly.
+You should also scan the glass for any noticeable cracks.
+If you spot any, they need to be replaced by a commercial glass repair company.

 After you shower, it’s easy to give the doors and walls a quick scrub down since you’re in there anyway.
 Even a few quick swipes with a squeegee on the sides and door of the shower will decrease future scrubbing efforts.